poojanagrawal/mesalabs-day1/lab1/README.md

-`overshoot_zone_type` lets you only activate overshooting around regions where certain types of burning takes place. `overshoot_zone_loc` then tells MESA whether this convection zone should surround the core and `overshoot_bdy_loc` whether the overshoot should occur only above or under the relevant convection zone(s).
+`overshoot_zone_type` lets you only activate overshooting around regions where certain types of burning takes place. `overshoot_zone_loc` then tells MESA whether this overshoot zone should surround the convective core or a shell and `overshoot_bdy_loc` whether the overshoot should occur only above or only below the relevant convection zone(s).

 </details>